 Enabled algorithms lists the public-key signature algorithms that are used for authenticating and signing the user's public key.
 The algorithms that will be used are those that are configured for both Tectia Server and the Connection Broker.
 You can use the up and down arrow buttons to modify the order of the algorithms.
 To move an algorithm to the Disabled algorithms list, select it and click the right arrow button.

-The factory default public-key signature algorithms are, in order:
+A list of factory default public-key signature algorithms can be found in Section F.4.